-1. Reuben is thought to be William Yarbrough, Sr.'s brother and George is Reuben's son.
+^{1.} Reuben is thought to be William Yarbrough, Sr.'s brother and George is Reuben's son.
 They are in the 1850 Census of Marshal County, TN.
 Reubin is 83 years old and living in the household of George Yarbrow (sic).

-2. Page 211, 1840 Gibson Co TN Census: Wm Yarbough 000110001-0010001; Wm Yarbey 300101-10001.
+^{2.} Page 211, 1840 Gibson Co TN Census: Wm Yarbough 000110001-0010001; Wm Yarbey 300101-10001.

-3. 1850 Cibson Co TN Census page 604: family 2471 Sanders, Lewis 79 SC, Mahulda 33 SC, William 14, George 12, Martha 11, James 8, Farrar Boyd farm hand; Family 2472 Yarborough, Wm.
+^{3.
+1850} Cibson Co TN Census page 604: family 2471 Sanders, Lewis 79 SC, Mahulda 33 SC, William 14, George 12, Martha 11, James 8, Farrar Boyd farm hand; Family 2472 Yarborough, Wm.
 77 NC, Martha 71 SC in Hardeman County, TN, and that William Yarbrough Sr. ended his days living with William Yarbrough Jr.'s family.
 We Know that Ida Walling is wrong about Rachel Shelby being William Yarbrough Sr.'s wife in Tennessee, and there is no other confirmation that William Yarbrough Sr. is buried in that cemetery, so Ida Walling may have been mistaken in that fact as well.
 She claimed that Franklin Pierce Yarbrough gave her that information, but she didn't make it public until after he had died.
-Ida Walling had obtained D.A.R. membership on in 1774 and certainly did not serve in a war that ended when he was 6 years old.
+Ida Walling had obtained D.A.R. membership on the basis of Revolutionary War Service of William Yarbrough Sr., who was born old.
 The D.A.R. has disallowed this service, as it belongs to a different William Yarbrough (d.
 1793).
 Ida Walling had a Revolutionary War headstone placed in the cemetery near Toone, with Williams birth listed as in 1766.
-This headstone should be removed, as it was obtained and placed there under false
+This headstone should be removed, as it was obtained and placed there under false claims.